 Overview

 The 401(k) is the most powerful retirement savings vehicle available to most American workers.
-It combines tax advantages, an employer match, and contribution limits nearly three times those of an IRA — making it the first account to fund in any retirement strategy.
+It combines tax advantages, an employer match, and contribution limits nearly three times an IRA's, which is why it's the first account worth funding in any retirement strategy.

-This guide covers every decision you need to make: how much to contribute, how to capture the full match, whether to choose traditional or Roth, and how to pick investments that compound without unnecessary cost.
+This guide covers every decision along the way: how much to contribute, how to capture the full match, whether to choose traditional or Roth, and how to pick investments that compound without piling on unnecessary cost.

 What you need before you start: